apoorv74/behind_bars/content/docs/attneding-earl-2018.md

 [Garrett Grolemund, RStudio](https://twitter.com/StatGarrett)

 > One of the best talks of the conference, it was all about reproducibility and data science.
-Lots of practical examples and features of RMarkdown and also a discussion on the recent war of words on Jupyter Notebooks and the [First Notebook war](https://yihui.name/en/2018/09/notebook-war/) by Yihui Xie.
-Garrett is an amazing speaker and I learnt a lot by just listening to him on stage.
+Lot of practical examples and features of RMarkdown and also a discussion on the recent war of words on Jupyter Notebooks and the [First Notebook war](https://yihui.name/en/2018/09/notebook-war/) by Yihui Xie.
+Garrett is an amazing speaker and I learnt a lot by just listening to him on this stage.

 [Jobst Loffler, Bayer Business Services](https://www.linkedin.com/in/dr-jobst-l%C3%B6ffler-120b334/?originalSubdomain=de)